Tool Integration Guide

 - Voice Interaction - Users can speak to your agent using their microphone and hear responses in the selected voice

-- MCP Tool Support - Voice conversations can use experimental MCP tools for enhanced functionality
+- MCP Tool Support - Voice conversations can use MCP tools for enhanced functionality

 - Agent Communication - Voice agents can communicate with other agents as tools